sorter/sorter/_posts/2015-01-22-content-delivery-networks.md

 cover: cover.jpg
 ---

-## Caching the internet, or at least part of it

 I had been performing routine network traffic analysis on ra familiar subnet on our about {{ page.initpubdate }} I had been performing a routine check of the network activity being transmitted from my network card.